 If you envision yourself working in the classroom, FLCC's teaching assistant certificate program is for you!
 In this program, you'll complete courses that will prepare you to test for certification through the New York State Department of Education.

 You will also benefit from two required courses, EDU 101 Teacher Assistant I and EDU 102 Teacher Assistant II, which will prepare you for teacher assistant positions in the area of public education.
 These courses focus on federal and state laws and regulations, child and adolescent development and learning, classroom and behavior management and instructional strategies.

-Online learning provides a convenient and flexible way to earn an education.
+FLCC's Teaching Assistant certificate program is offered exclusively online.
+This online format provides a convenient and flexible way to earn an education.
 Study on your time and from a location that fits your busy schedule.
-FLCC's teaching assistant certificate is available completely online, so you can complete courses outside the classroom.
+Find out more about online degree programs.

 As a student in this program, you are required to complete a minimum of 24 credit hours with a grade point average of no lower than C (2.0).
 For this certificate, you must successfully complete the following: